 Positioned on approx. 1967m2, the two storey homestead offers 4 bedrooms and multiple living and dining spaces.
 On the lower floor you have the lovely kitchen with Huon pine bench tops and baltic pine cabinetry, a wood heater and gorgeous exposed sandstone walls.
 Making your way to the next room you have the option of using the space as formal dining or a living space.
 On this level there are two of the bedrooms, plus another room which could be used for living or as a study.

 On the upper level there are two large attic style bedrooms, with lots of light flooding through the windows as well as views to the city and water from one of the rooms.
 The home is kept warm by natural gas heating as well as wood fires and the combined laundry and bathroom features the stunning original sandstone feature wall.
 There is also under home storage which could be converted to a wine cellar.

-With the large established grounds, the future development potential is huge.
-Originally on 3 titles, there is scope to develop this space subject to council approval or renovate and extend the existing cottage to create a private home only minutes to the CBD, waterfront or North Hobart.
+With the large established grounds, you will be amazed by the privacy and peace in such a central location.
+Renovate and extend the existing cottage to create an impressive family home only minutes to the CBD, waterfront or North Hobart.

 You won't want to miss the opportunity to view this amazing place, so call Bec Owens today to arrange your inspection.

 - Off street parking for 3-4 cars